In Psalm 24, David asks "Who is the King of Glory?"

 The earth is the Lord's, and the fulness thereof; the world, and they that dwell therein.
 For he hath founded it upon the seas, and established it upon the floods.
 Who shall ascend into the hill of the Lord? or who shall stand in his holy place?
 He that hath clean hands, and a pure heart; who hath not lifted up his soul unto vanity, nor sworn deceitfully.
 He shall receive the blessing from the Lord, and righteousness from the God of his salvation.
 This is the generation of them that seek him, that seek thy face, O Jacob.
 Selah.
 Lift up your heads, O ye gates; and be ye lift up, ye everlasting doors; and the King of glory shall come in.
 Who is this King of glory?
 The Lord strong and mighty, the Lord mighty in battle.
 Lift up your heads, O ye gates; even lift them up, ye everlasting doors; and the King of glory shall come in.
 Who is this King of glory?
 The Lord of hosts, he is the King of glory.
 Selah (Psalm 24:1-10).

-David also tells us that the King of Glory is the Lord of Hosts.
-Then Isaiah tells us the Lord of Hosts is the "I am the first, and I am the last";
+As we just read, David told us that the King of Glory is the Lord of Hosts.
+And Isaiah tells us the Lord of Hosts is the "I am the first, and I am the last";

 Thus saith the Lord the King of Israel, and his redeemer the Lord of hosts; I am the first, and I am the last; and beside me there is no God.
 (Isaiah 44:6).

 Then in Revelation 1, in bold red letters Jesus reveals that He is "the first and the last":